 5. Picking your battles.
 Not making a big deal about things that don’t mean that much.

-6. Not talking about your ex to your kids or asking them tons of questions about your ex to get information.
+6. Not talking about your ex to your children or asking them tons of questions about your ex to get information.

 7. Treating your co-parenting goals like a business and not getting emotional.